SoftFever/OrcaSlicer/doc/calibration/cornering-calib.md

 - RepRap: [Maximum instantaneous speed changes](https://docs.duet3d.com/User_manual/Reference/Gcodes#m566-set-allowable-instantaneous-speed-change)

 > [!NOTE]
-> This calibration guide focuses on Marlin 2 firmware with Junction Deviation enabled but can be adapted for other firmware types.
-Each firmware may have different terminologies and settings for cornering control.
+> This calibration example uses Junction Deviation as an example.
+The process is similar for Jerk calibration; just read the Jerk values instead of JD values.
+> JD values are between `0.0` and `0.3` (in mm) while Jerk values are usually between `1` and `20` or higher (in mm/s).

 1. Pre-requisites:
    1. If using Marlin 2 firmware, Check if your printer has Junction Deviation enabled.
 Look for `Junction deviation` in the printer's advanced settings.